MedVisBonn/bonndit/docs/readme.rst

 **To run the following tutorial it is necessary to have FSL installed**

 First, you need to download HCP diffusion MRI data from the HCP website.
 This dataset includes high-quality diffusion MRI images and preprocessed data.
 You can download the data for free after registering on the HCP db website (db.humanconnectome.org/) and agreeing to the licence.
 To follow the tutorial please download patient 904044.
+Therfore, search for 904044, click download image and select the `Diffusion Preporocessed`.

 As an intermediate step we reconstruct fODFs as it was proposed by Ankele et al. [2]_.
 In this method the single fiber response function (which is then used for deconvolution) is estimated using voxels with an high fractional anisotropy.
 To estimate the FA values we are selecting first high b-values (>1500) and the corresponding b vectors and measurements via: